timbod7/secretfs/README.md

 Secretfs is a [FUSE][] filesystem that mirrors an existing filesystem tree, but with mustache file templates expanded and specific files decrypted.

+A use case for this tool is where a directory tree representing deployed configuration is kept in a source codebase, with encrypted secrets.
+During deployment secretfs provides a temporary mirror of this tree, but with cleartext secrets, interpolated as required.

 It has been tested with OSX, and should also work on linux.

 # Usage and configuration